List of minor biblical places: Caleb-ephrathah

 Caleb-ephrathah or Caleb-ephratah is a place mentioned only in 1 Chronicles 2:24, where it is said that Hezron died there.

 Camon

-Camon, Kamon or Camoun was the place where the biblical judge Jair was buried (Judges 10:5).
-It was a city of Gilead according to Josephus, and in the opinion of the editors of the Pulpit Commentary: "Polybius mentions a Camoun among other trans-Jordanic places, but its site has not been verified by modern research".
-However, Easton disagrees:

-It has usually been supposed to have been a city of Gilead, on the east of Jordan.
+Kamon is mentioned only once in the Bible.
+While only one Hebrew name is given in the Masoretic text, both Καμων (Kamôn) and Ραμμω (Rhammô) are found in the Septuagint manuscripts.

+In the 19th century, Easton believed it was probably located on the slopes of Mount Carmel.
+One possible etymology of the term could come from קָמָה (Qamāh), which means "to rise", possibly indicating that it was a fortified place situated on high ground.
+A place named Καμους (Kamous) was mentioned by Polybius and was conquered by Antiochus III.
+It might be the same location.

+However, according to more recent research, the term might have a primarily symbolic meaning, deriving from the Greek Kαμίνος (Kaminos), which means "furnace".
+This interpretation is reinforced by Pseudo-Philo, who interprets a passage related to Jair by stating: "And in the fire in which you will die, there you will have a dwelling place."

 Carem

 Carem appears in the Septuagint version of the Book of Joshua.

 Casiphia

 Casiphia or Kasiphia is a place-name found only in Ezra 8:17, referring to an unknown location in Babylon.
 Ezra is recorded as having gotten Levites from Casiphia in order to serve in the temple of Jerusalem.